yuntianyi-chen/autoware/ansible/roles/gdown/README.md

-# autoware_core
+# Role: gdown

-This role installs development/runtime dependencies for Autoware Core.
+This role installs gdown to download files from CMakeLists.txt.

 ## Inputs